 Read this manual first.
-This guide explains the basic operations and other features of the EK-50 U.
+This guide explains the basic operations and other features of the EK-50.

-Owner's Manual
+Owner's Manual (this document, PDF)

-This explains how to use the detailed functions of the EK-50 U.
+This explains how to use the detailed functions of the EK-50.

-Voice Name List
+Voice Name List (PDF)

-This is a list of the styles, keyboard sets, demo songs and other data used on the EK-50 U.
+This is a list of the styles, keyboard sets, demo songs and other data used on the EK-50.
 Download the PDF from the following Korg website. www.korg.com